Ankush2003Shukla/Streamlit-Liscence-Plate-Detection-YoloV8/README.md

 ## Deployment

-The project is deployed on Streamlit Cloud and can be accessed using the following link:[ License Plate Detection and Violation Alert App](https://app-liscence-plate-detection-yolov8-eqtl8k3picneujgpsrbjxe.streamlit.app/)
+- The project is deployed on Streamlit Cloud and can be accessed using the following link:[ License Plate Detection and Violation Alert App](https://app-liscence-plate-detection-yolov8-eqtl8k3picneujgpsrbjxe.streamlit.app/)
+- Use this link for Sample vedio for checking the app:[Sample Vedio](https://drive.google.com/file/d/1KymwidZCZNICjpI6ca7uNh7SuIQ_ncTC/view?usp=sharing)
 ## How to Use

 To use the app locally, follow these steps: